angulardart/site-angulardart/src/angular/guide/user-input.md

       <p>{!{values}!}</p>
     ''',
   )
-  class KeyUpComponentV2 {
+  class KeyUp2Component {
     String values = '';
-    onKey(value) => values += '$value | ';
+    void onKey(value) => values += '$value | ';
   }
 ```

-That sure seems easier.
-An especially nice aspect of this approach is that our component code gets clean data values from the view.
+A nice aspect of this approach is that the component gets clean data values
-It no longer requires knowledge of the `$event` and its structure.
+from the view.
+It no longer requires knowledge of the `$event` and its
+structure.

 <a id="key-event"></a>
 ## Key event filtering (with `key.enter`)

-Perhaps we don't care about every keystroke.
-Maybe we're only interested in the input box value when the user presses Enter, and we'd like to ignore all other keys.
-When we bind to the `(keyup)` event, our event handling statement hears *every keystroke*.
+The `(keyup)` event handler hears *every keystroke*.
+Sometimes only the
-We could filter the keys first, examining every `$event.keyCode`, and update the `values` property only if the key is Enter.

-Angular can filter the key events for us.
-Angular has a special syntax for keyboard events.
+_Enter_ key matters, because it signals that the user has finished typing.
+One way to reduce the noise would be to examine every `$event.keyCode` and
+take action only when the key is _Enter_.

-We can listen for just the Enter key by binding to Angular's `keyup.enter` pseudo-event.
+There's an easier way: bind to Angular's `keyup.enter` pseudo-event.
+Then

-Only then do we update the component's `values` property.
-(In this example,
-the update happens inside the event binding statement.
-A better practice
-would be to put the update code in the component.)
+Angular calls the event handler only when the user presses _Enter_.

-<?code-excerpt "lib/src/keyup_components.dart (v3)" region="key-up-component-3" title?>
+<?code-excerpt "lib/src/keyup_components.dart (v3)" title?>
 ```
   @Component(
     selector: 'key-up3',